matthieugomez/statar/README.md

 # m:m does a multiple to multiple matches, similar to Stata `joinby` and *not* to Stata `merge`.
 #Default option for all and gen are the ones specified in the first line.
-# The merge is on variables with the same name.
-Datasets are eventually coerced to data.tables and  sorted in place.
+# The merge is based on common names between the two datasets.
+# Datasets are eventually coerced to data.tables and  sorted in place.
 # The command join creates a new dataset.